NsccTruroIT/OSYS1200/7-Perfomance_and_Recovery/index.md

 ### Activity 8 (Revised) – System Reset

-> **WARNING:** This activity will reinstall the Windows 11 operating system.
+> **Critical Warning:** This activity will reinstall the Windows 11 operating system.
 While "Keep my files" *should* protect your data, you should **NEVER** do this on a personal computer you care about.
 >
 > This activity is intended *only* for lab machines or virtual machines that can be erased.